emredursun/emredursun/README.md

     <img src="https://help.iubenda.com/wp-content/uploads/2020/05/linkedin-1024x250.png" width="100" alt="LinkedIn Badge"/>
   </a>
 - ✨ Short Biography :
-- 💻 I am a Test Automation Engineer who specializes in testing both the front-end and back-end of web applications.
+- 💻 I have expertise in testing both the front-end and back-end of web applications.
 I have worked with **Java, JavaScript, Cucumber - Selenium - Cypress - Robot Framework, Maven, SQL, UI testing, Database testing, and API testing** (Postman and Rest Assured Library).
 I am familiar with **Scrum, Jira, Jira-Xray, and Git,** and I am also familiar with the **Agile methodology** and have experience with **back-end and front-end development.**

 - 👨 I **enjoy learning about new tools** and **staying up-to-date with the latest technologies and trends** in the industry.
 Currently, I am **focusing on expanding my experience and knowledge in AWS & DevOps environments**.
 I am **looking for challenging projects that allow me to utilize my strong technical skills, attention to detail, and collaborative work style to help create high-quality software**.